Guanabara Bay: History

 View of Rio de Janeiro from Guanabara Bay (early 20th century picture).

-Guanabara Bay was first encountered by Europeans on January 1, 1502, when Portuguese explorers Gaspar de Lemos and Gonçalo Coelho arrived on its shores.
-According to some historians, the name given by the exploration team to the bay was originally Ria de Janeiro ("January's Ria").
-Then confusion took place between the words ria and rio ("river").
-As a result, the name of the bay was soon fixed as Rio de Janeiro.

-Later, the city was named after the bay.
-Natives of the Tamoio and Tupiniquim tribes inhabited the shores of the bay.
+Tamoio and Tupiniquim natives inhabited the shores of the bay when Portuguese explorers Gaspar de Lemos and Gonçalo Coelho first encountered it on January 1, 1502.
+Accordingly, it was given the name Rio de Janeiro by the Portuguese.
+While it is widely believed that the designation of rio—which in modern Portuguese means "river"—was the result of the explorers mistaking the bay with a river mouth, it is likely that they knew it was a bay, but called it a "river" nonetheless because at the time, the term was often applied to other bodies of water—such as bays or rias..

 After the initial arrival of the Portuguese, no significant European settlements were established until French colonists and soldiers, under the Huguenot Admiral Nicolas Durand de Villegaignon invaded the region in 1555 to establish the France Antarctique.
 They stayed briefly on Lajes Island, then moved to Serigipe Island, near the shore, where they built Fort Coligny.
 After they were expelled by Portuguese military expeditions in 1563, the colonial government built fortifications in several points of Guanabara Bay, rendering it almost impregnable against a naval attack from the sea.
 They were the Santa Cruz, São João, Lajes and Villegaignon forts, forming a fearsome crossfire rectangle of big naval guns.
 Other islands were adapted by the Navy to host naval storehouses, hospitals, drydocks, oil reservoirs and the National Naval Academy.

 Underwater exploration in the bay was disallowed by the Brazilian government in 1985 amid a dispute with American writer and treasure hunter Robert Marx, who claimed to have found evidence of a Roman shipwreck.
 Carl Feagans tells of 16 amphorae made for antiques-lover Americo Santarelli in 1960 or 1961, all 16 of which deliberately sunk in the bay for them to acquire the look of ancient artefacts covered in barnacles and corals; 4 of the 16 original amphorae were subsequently recovered, leaving 12 scattered about the bay, where two were found by lobster divers in 1974.